Table of Contents

 On a new employee’s first day, their onboarding buddy should give them a workplace tour.
 They should highlight any areas that are unique to the company and the sections of the office that the new hire can expect to spend most of their time in.

-5. Teaching the New Hire Unfamiliar Tasks
+5. Teach the New Hire Unfamiliar Tasks

 Another key responsibility that onboarding buddies own is teaching their new hire unfamiliar tasks.
 New employees are not expected to be able to complete every task and requirement of their new position on the first day.